ski-matic/TrendingMovies/README.md

 - I have the app icon showing in the title bar and the spacing is strange.
 Would be nice to fix that
 - In fact, it would be better to replace the icon with a "hamburger" navigation icon if there were a navigation drawer
 - I didn't handle any tablet layouts at all, only phone (single pane vs. twoPane)
+- Sanitizing / URL encoding the query string when doing a search
+- Handle the case where a movie doesn't have a poster image
+- After searching, the keyboard stays up and tapping on the screen goes to the details rather than dismissing the keyboard
+- If the user scrolls down the list, then when a search is executed, the list should go back to the top

 ## Features I would do if I had more time
 - Trending call options: